GaloisInc/BESSPIN-chipyard/README.md

 ## Build CloudGFE Rocket

 This closely matches the existing GFE Rocket.
+It is the same build used for FireSim implementations.

 ```
 cd sims/verilator or sims/vcs